LucasBeneti/spotify-clone/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Notes

+Here are some notes to remember to implement on this project.
+It should be deleted in when the project is finished.

+## TODOs

+- separate the tables to its own component (with variations, depending where it is being rendered)

+- implement the data fetch within the tables neede for that table (this way we can handle better the loading state and some other experiences for the user)